Michelle Jaffé: Exhibitions, residencies, and collections

+Jaffé has been an artist in residence at the MacDowell Colony in Peterborough, New Hampshire and Djerassi Artist Residencies in Woodside, California.
+She has been selected for the Fiscal Sponsorship program through the New York Foundation for the Arts (NYFA) in 2008 for her project Wappen Field, in 2013 with her work Neural, in 2020 for Murmur/Mutter/Yell, and again in 2023 for GRIFTER’s Gambit.

 Her visual art is in the collection of the Listasafn Islands National Gallery of Iceland, and her accessories design work is in the Philadelphia Museum of Art, Museum at Fashion Institute of Technology and Palais Galliera - Musée de la Mode de la Ville de Paris.